8 min read

 Reach is the total number of households or (with modern, online advertisements) the number of individual consumers exposed to a specific medium or entertainment platform over a standard time.

-What Is Frequency?
+What Is Ad Frequency?

 Frequency is the average, approximate, or exact number of times a specific household or individual has been exposed to the same advertisement.
 Marketing platforms can measure the average frequency by dividing the number of impressions by the number of unique viewers or listeners.
-More-in-depth platforms can track the exact frequency for individual consumers.
+More in-depth platforms can track the exact frequency for individual consumers.

-What Is Impact?
+What Is Advertising Impact?

 - How consumers view your brand and your product

 Your chosen advertising medium also matters.
-A sponsorship in a podcast can be lengthier and use the podcaster’s own wording, while a traditional television commercial is very scripted, polished, and short.
+A sponsorship within a podcast can be lengthier and use the podcaster’s wording, while a traditional television commercial is very scripted, polished, and short.

-Streaming online television services allows viewers to enjoy curated content; they also give platform owners and marketers the ability to better personalizeadvertising messages and exposure to different marketing campaigns.
+Streaming online television services allows advertisers to deliver television advertising to modern viewers while also allowing platform owners and marketers to better personalize advertising messages and exposure to different marketing campaigns.

 But it’s important to remember that OTT/CTV platforms are double-edged swords.
 Viewers can’t skip over ads, so your ad will likely get your viewer’s attention.
 However, if you don’t carefully manage your campaign, the ad might reach the wrong viewers, and that’s a waste of marketing spend.

 This puts them at a high risk of ad fatigue: the point at which they become apathetic or even hostile to your message because they’ve seen it too many times.

-That’s why it’s so important to manage reach and frequency:
+That’s why it’s so important to manage reach and frequency.